ractivejs/ractivejs.github.io/docs/concepts/architecture.md

   4. If the fragment belongs to a component, use the component's parent fragment and loop.
   5. Use the fragment's parent and loop.

-The resolution process is no longer happens strictly the vDOM, as the result of `Ractive.getNodeInfo` also uses the target `Element`'s fragment to resolve relative references.
+The resolution process no longer happens strictly within the vDOM, as the result of `Ractive.getContext` also uses the target `Element`'s fragment to resolve relative references.
 Event objects are also extended with methods from the same helper.

 ## Updates